spatie/image/docs/introduction.md

 ### Converting a transparent PNG to JPG

-The image is converted to PNG simply by saving it with the correct file extension.
+The image is converted to JPG simply by saving it with the correct file extension.

 ```php
 Image::load('github-logo.png')